Alexey-cpu/DSP/README.md

 ## Content

 The library provides basic DSP components: IIR and FIR filters, Fourier transforms etc.
-Also, the library provides C++ classes to manipulate with COMTRADE files which allows read, write COMTRADE files and emulate DSP components opoeration on the signals provided by your COMTRADE files.
+Also, the library provides C++ classes to manipulate with COMTRADE files which allows read, write COMTRADE files and emulate DSP components operation on the signals provided by your COMTRADE files.
 At this version the COMTRADE C++ classes work only with textual COMTRADEs only.

 ## Availability